 How to Clean Your Yoga Mat

-Choosing how to clean a yoga mat will depend on a few factors including what material your mat is made of.
+Choosing how to clean your yoga mat will depend on a few factors including what material your mat is made of.

 But all of the general care suggestions we give below go for all mat types.